Universite-Gustave-Eiffel/geodev-logicout/README.md

 - trajet.csv : trips between two stops
 - usage.csv : metadata on the platform usage (for data quality control)

+To use the API present in the code, you will need:

+- A logicout API key
+- A Google Maps or Mapbox API key

 # Instructions
 ## Preparation of the environement
 ...
 The dependencies of the project are on the file requirements.txt/yml